opencast/opencast/docs/guides/developer/docs/api/index.md

 # Setup

-### Git Repository
-The source documentation is hosted on this Git repository: https://bitbucket.org/entwinemedia/opencast-api

 ### Building Locally
 The documentation is written in standard markdown.
 The tool that is used to build the documentation is [mkdocs.org](http://www.mkdocs.org/)